The Creative Doer – A Brave Woman’s Guide from Dreaming to Doing

 If you prefer things to remain as they are, if you’re not willing to do the work, or if you find feminists kinda troublesome, then no, this book is probably not for you.
 (Although, who knows, you might be surprised!)

 Why a book for women only?

-Because the deep truths of creativity are universal – but the stories about the artist in our culture are not.
-They’re stories about the male artist.
-The path of the lone genius, the starving artist, the irreverent rebel.
-All male.
-Not available to women, or only available at a great cost.
-In this book, I want to talk about a different path.
+Because I want to talk about the creative path from a female point of view (for once!).
 I want to take into account all the specific circumstances and challenges we face; not just because we are artists, but because we are women artists, living and working in a patriarchal world.